fowlay/gerke-decoder/README.md

 A decoder that translates Morse code audio to text.

+## Platforms

+- Linux
+- Windows

 ## Dependencies

-- Cygwin
+### Java

-- Oracle Java JDK 1.8 version 202
+Running under Oracle JDK 1.8 version 202 and OpenJDK version 1.8.0_262 has been tested; other versions may work also.
-- Gnu 'make'
-- gnuplot

-Other shell environments than Cygwin may be usable also.
-Other Java versions may be usable also.
-The 'gnuplot' program is only needed with the -P option.
+### Optional: Gnuplot

+The -P option, for plotting the signal amplitude, invokes the 'gnuplot' program.

+### On Windows: Cygwin

+When running on Windows it is recommended to set up Cygwin with X support.
+The 'gnuplot' program, and Gnu 'make', can then be conveniently installed as Cygwin packages.

 ## Building